4 Proven Ways to Brand Your Book Series + a Free Tool to Test Your Current Covers

 Transformers: Last Stand of the Wreckers designed by Trevor Hutchison

 Hope you enjoyed this post and it gave you some inspiration and ideas for your book covers.
-As you see there are plenty of options and great designs to get inspiration of.
-Many many talented designers too.
-Picking the right designer for your book cover can be hard because of so much choice, you can learn some hiring tips in this post – 12 Tips for Hiring Book Cover Designer.
+As you see there are plenty of options and great designs to get inspiration from.
+When picking and branding covers, be mindful of book cover design mistakes to avoid.

 Best wishes,